fbremer/consensus/README.md

 # consensus

+`consensus.py` collapses multiple aligned sequences using iupac ambiguity bases, with the exception of `n` discussed below.
+No base calling or cutoffs or anything.

+`-` and `n` are treated specially and similarly.
+By default both use an *all* rule, where they are ignored unless all sequences contain the symbol at that location.
+They each have a flag to change to an *any* rule, where if any of the symbol is found at a location, the consensus will take that symbol.
+If `--any_gap` and `--any_n` are set, gaps take precedence.

-Collapses multiple aligned sequences using iupac ambiguity bases, except `n` which is treated as a mask by default.
-No base calling or anything. `-` and `n` are ignored unless found in every sequence in the alignment.
-By default, takes one fasta file and outputs one fasta file.
-In batch mode, processes all fasta files in the input directory with `.fasta` or `.fna` extension and outputs all the consensus sequences in one output fasta file.
+By default, `consensus.py` takes one fasta file and outputs one fasta file.
+In batch mode, it processes all files in the input directory with a `.fasta` or `.fna` extension as fasta's and outputs all the consensus sequences in one output fasta file.

 ## usage
 ```
-usage: consensus.py [-h] [-i INPUT] [-o OUT_FILE] [--batch_mode]
+usage: consensus.py [-h] [-i INPUT] [-o OUT_FILE] [--batch_mode] [--any_n]
-                    [--standard_n_treatment]
+                    [--any_gap]

 optional arguments:
   -h, --help            show this help message and exit